Completely positive approximations and inductive systems: -encoding systems for amenable group -algebras

 \section{$\Cstar$-encoding systems for amenable group $\Cstar$-algebras}

-Arguably the strongest upshot of our construction is how readily we can construct examples of $\Cstar$-encoding systems.
+One advantage of our construction is how readily we can construct examples of $\Cstar$-encoding systems.
 In this section we show how to build a $\Cstar$-encoding system for the reduced group $\Cstar$-algebra for any countable discrete amenable group using classic c.p.c.\ approximations via F{\o}lner sequences (as in \cite[Theorem 2.6.8]{BO}).
-We shall also see that, at least for any non-torsion group, the resulting c.p.c.\ system is neither NF nor $\CPCstar$.
+We shall also see that, at least for any non-torsion group, the resulting c.p.c.\ system is never NF or $\CPCstar$.

 Let $G$ be a countable amenable discrete group with reduced group $\Cstar$-algebra $\Cstar_r(G)\subset B(\ell^2(G))$ induced by the left regular representation $\lambda:G\to B(\ell^2(G))$ with $\lambda(g)=\lambda_g\in \mathcal{U}(\ell^2(G))$ given by $\lambda_g\delta_h=\delta_{gh}$ for all $g,h\in G$.
 Recall that a \emph{F{\o}lner sequence} for $G$ is a sequence $(\mathcal{F}_n)_n$ of finite subsets of $G$ so that for any $s\in G$